Share this post:

 The interview environment or setting can affect your communication style, and may even offer space to display teamwork, empathy, and drive.
 For example, in a more formal setting, such as a one-on-one job interview, you can take the time to go over your experience and accomplishments because you have the interviewer’s entire focus.
 In a less formal setting, such as in a group, you may need to manage when to engage and interact to avoid being overshadowed by others.

-The greatest fear when it comes to interviews is not knowing what’ll be asked.
+The greatest fear when it comes to interviews is not knowing what will be asked.
 Now, there may be a list of commonly asked interview questions and maybe even answers you can plug in, but these are never a guarantee.
 There may even be interviews where questions are less about your experience and work history but are more open-ended and guide the interview more like a dialogue rather than an exam.

 Though you may not know or get to choose the interview format or every step of the process, being able to recognize the different styles and methods may help you relax and approach your job interview more thoughtfully.
 If you are working with a recruiter, they may be able to ask in advance which type of interview you’ll be having or coach you to manage all types.